larsnordstrom/jekyll.lenbitz.io/_posts/2017-02-21-where-is-the-minimi-theme-location.md

 ---
 layout: post
-title:  How to locate the minimi theme
+title:  "How to locate the minimi theme"
 date:   21:03 2017-02-21
 categories: posts
 tag: minimi